dannioliver-lab/SubsManager/README.md

 # SubsManager

-This is the README file for the SubsManager project.
+This is the initial commit for the SubsManager repository.